 Google [Iyengar on The Art of Choosing] for a TED talk that challenges our naive belief in free choice (p.587).
-Sheena Iyengar makes a solid research-based case for two erroneous assumptions we often make.
+Sheena Iyengar makes a solid research-based case for two erroneous assumptions we repeatedly make.
 One is that we make our own choices, and the other, that more options make for better choices.

 Iyengar is what I’d call a small ‘t’ Taoist (p.154), providing impartial observational evidence for what makes us tick.
-She notes how American culture persuades its people to value choice as almost a moral virtue, and so people feel they must never say no to choice.
+She notes how American culture persuades its people to value choice as a moral virtue, and so people feel they must never say no to choice.
 Yet, research shows that given more than 10 options, we make poor choices.
 Seeing choice as a moral virtue puts me in mind of chapter 38,